 You can deadlift 250 kg, yet you slipped your disc lifting 15 kg heavy child.
 Never Round The Back!!!
 It’s a widely accepted idea in the commercial fitness industry where mobility has very little emphasis over strength and body image.
 The idea is that by maintaining the neutral curve to the spine, you will protect the discs from injury by evenly distributing the compression on the discs.

-Don’t get me wrong, it is a very valid and smart point when you about to squat 200kg or deadlift some crazy weight.
+Don’t get me wrong, it is a very valid and smart point when you are about to squat 200kg or deadlift some crazy weight.
 But why should you, no matter what, avoid flexion in your lower back ?
-Apart from specialized lifts, standing still upright or sleeping on your side… When in real life movement or athletic performance will your spine strive to maintain neutral position ?
+Apart from specialized lifts, standing still upright or sleeping on your side, when in real life movement or athletic performance will your spine strive to maintain neutral position ?
 The simple answer is nowhere.

 The reality is that we are not always in the controlled setting of a gym training session.
 Most of us will round and twist our spines at some point.
 The demands that outdoor activities, manual labour or sports put on our bodies are unpredictable, so it makes logical sense that one would want to prepare their body for those situations.

 What Does It All Mean ?

 The drawback to always training with the lumbar vertebrae in a neutral or arched position is that your mobility and strength will become seriously compromised in a flexed position.
 If you are forced beyond a certain range of motion, your connective tissue and muscles will be exposed to a magnitude of tension that they are not conditioned to handle, which in turn might mean tears, strains, and sprains.
 You will simply become strong only in a limited range of motion.
 It usually starts with the stiff back and ends with the back injury during the simplest of the movements.
 In other words, we need to prioritise mobility.
 Today we will focus on flexion and introduce to you, Jefferson Curl.

 What Is Jefferson Curl ?